This site is intended for U.S. Healthcare Professionals.

 Patient Assessment

-Pulse checks can help detect potential irregular heart rhythms such as AFib.
-If AFib is suspected, additional monitoring or tests to make a diagnosis should be conducted.2
+A pulse check can help detect irregular heart rhythms, such as those in AFib.
+If suspected, additional monitoring or tests, such as an electrocardiogram, should be conducted to make a diagnosis.1

 Detecting AFib in Your Patients

-Dr. Ami Bhatt presents a hypothetical patient case and the approach to the detection and diagnosis of her condition
+Ami Bhatt, MD, FACC, presents a hypothetical patient case and the approach to the detection and diagnosis of AFib

 AFib assessment options via telehealth

-The methods for assessing a patient for AFib aren’t new but the means of collecting cardiac health information continue to evolve as new technologies become available.3
+The means of collecting cardiac health data continue to evolve as innovative technologies become available.2

-The increased use of telehealth may require clinicians to obtain patient information in new ways, starting with the pulse check.2 Some patients and caregivers can be trained to take the pulse at the wrist.
-If any irregularities are observed, they should be reported to the healthcare provider as this can be a clue for a potential arrhythmia, such as AFib.
+The increased use of telehealth may require clinicians to obtain heart rhythm data in distinctive ways, starting with the pulse check, which can help detect irregular heart rhythms, such as those in AFib.3 Some patients and caregivers can be trained to take the pulse at the wrist.
+If any irregularities are observed, they should be reported to the healthcare provider as this can be a clue for a potential arrhythmia, such as AFib.3

 If a patient mentions symptoms or reports an irregular rhythm during a telehealth visit, it’s important to schedule an in-person visit for further evaluation.
 At this time, a 12-lead ECG test, echocardiogram, or other diagnostic procedure may be necessary.

-Whether in-office or through a telehealth visit, the pulse check remains a critical first step to detecting AFib.
+Whether in-office or through a telehealth visit, the pulse check is a critical step in detecting AFib.1

 Remote Patient Monitoring

-The FDA has cleared a number of devices to monitor heart rate and rhythm that could be used to help assess patients remotely.3,5
+The FDA has cleared a number of devices to monitor heart rate and rhythm that could be used to help with assessment.2,4-5

-Remote patient monitoring with wearable technology offers 2 different methods for analyzing heart rate and rhythm
+Remote patient monitoring with wearable technology offers 2 different methods for analyzing heart rate and rhythm—electrocardiograph (ECG) and photoplethysmograph (PPG), both of which can aid in the detection of AFib.5

 There are important considerations and potential limitations associated with different methods of AFib detection that must be independently evaluated by HCPs.
 Bristol Myers Squibb and Pfizer do not recommend any specific screening device or methodology.
 Methods/devices provided are for informational purposes only.